JakeGinnivan/jakeginnivan.github.io/source/_posts/2014-05-15-simple-versioning-and-release-notes.md

 ---
 layout: post
 title: "Simple Versioning and release notes"
-date: 2014-05-13 9:05:00 +0000
+date: 2014-05-15 9:05:00 +0000
 comments: true
 published: false
 ---

-I do a lot of open source and one common time sink across all projects is versioning and generating good release notes.
-This spawned two more open source projects (I am a sucker for punishment), GitHubFlowVersion and [GitReleaseNotes](https://github.com/JakeGinnivan/GitReleaseNotes).
+I do [a lot of open source](/open-source-work) and one common time sink across all projects is versioning and generating good release notes.
+This post is about two new open source tools. [https://github.com/Particular/GitVersion](https://github.com/Particular/GitVersion) and [https://github.com/JakeGinnivan/GitReleaseNotes](https://github.com/JakeGinnivan/GitReleaseNotes) which automate both of those things.

-At the time [Particular (the nServiceBus guys)](https://github.com/Particular) were going through the same thing, after talking to them we decided to kick off different projects to gather ideas and try things in different ways.
-They started GitFlowVersion and GitHubReleaseNotes.
+## Background
+About 7 months ago I was talking with [Simon](https://github.com/simoncropp) about this pain and [Particular (the nServiceBus guys)](https://github.com/Particular) had already started on a tool which used the branching conventions of [GitFlow](http://nvie.com/posts/a-successful-git-branching-model/) to infer the [Semantic Version](http://semver.org/) of their software.

+I was pretty excited about this, but did not want to convert all my projects to GitFlow just for versioning reasons.
+We had two choices, I could contribute GitHubFlow support to GitFlowVersion or spin off a new project.
+After a discussion with Simon and [Andreas](https://github.com/andreasohlund) we made the call that a separate project would be the way to start, then we can combine the best of both worlds later.
+[GitHubFlowVersion](https://github.com/JakeGinnivan/GitHubFlowVersion) was born.

-Since then, GitHubFlowVersion and GitFlowVersion have joined forces bringing the best ideas from both projects into [https://github.com/Particular/GitVersion](https://github.com/Particular/GitVersion) which uses the conventions we use in common branching strategies to allow you to adopt [Semantic Versioning](http://semver.org/) in your project really easily.
+Since then, GitHubFlowVersion and GitFlowVersion have joined forces bringing the best ideas from both projects into [GitVersion](https://github.com/Particular/GitVersion) which uses the conventions we use in common branching strategies to allow you to adopt [Semantic Versioning](http://semver.org) in your project really easily.
 I will talk more about release notes a bit later.

 ## GitVersion in action
-I have created a simple repo which I will use for this post at [https://github.com/JakeGinnivan/EasyVersioningAndReleases](https://github.com/JakeGinnivan/EasyVersioningAndReleases) and also setup a CI build at [http://teamcity.ginnivan.net/project.html?projectId=OpenSourceProjects_EasyVersioningAndReleases](http://teamcity.ginnivan.net/project.html?projectId=OpenSourceProjects_EasyVersioningAndReleases&tab=projectOverview) (login as guest).
+I have created a simple repo which I will use for this post at [JakeGinnivan/EasyVersioningAndReleases](https://github.com/JakeGinnivan/EasyVersioningAndReleases) and also [setup a CI build](http://teamcity.ginnivan.net/project.html?projectId=OpenSourceProjects_EasyVersioningAndReleases&tab=projectOverview) (login as guest).

 In this example I am going to use *GitVersion.exe* from my "build script", check out [Command line usage](https://github.com/Particular/GitVersion/wiki/Command-Line-Tool) on the GitVersion wiki for more ways you can use GitVersion.exe.
 Also check out the MSBuild task and the Ruby Gem.